sandialabs/sansmic/docs/um/getting-started.rst

 If the installation was successful, it should print out a help screen, and you can start running sansmic.
-By default, sansmic will output results to Comma Separated Values (CSV) formatted files which should be readable by any data processing or spreadsheet software.
-If this is all you want to do, you can skip forward to the next chapter.
+By default, sansmic will output results to Comma Separated Values (:term:`CSV`) formatted files, that are readable by any data processing or spreadsheet software, or :term:`JSON` files, which can be read in by numpy and pandas, among other packages.
+(If this is all you want to do, you can skip forward to the next chapter!)

 Advanced installation options